Overview of the Endangered Species Act

 Description

 Participants learn about the requirements and procedures for complying with the Endangered Species Act.
-The course reviews the history of the law, the Section 7 consultation process, and the Section 10 permit process.
+The course reviews the history of the law, the listing process, the Section 7 consultation process, and the Section 10 permit process.

 Objectives